 Market Adoption of Our Solution.
 Our future growth depends on our ability to expand our reach to new financial institution customers and increase adoption with existing customers as they broaden their use of the nCino Bank Operating System within and across lines of business.
 Our success in growing our customer base and expanding adoption of our solution by existing customers requires a focused direct sales engagement and the ability to convince key decision makers at financial institutions to replace legacy third party point solutions or internally developed software with the nCino Bank Operating System.
+In addition, growing our customer base will require us to increasingly penetrate markets outside the United States, which accounted for approximately 5.0% of our total revenues in fiscal 2019.
 For new customers, our sales cycles are typically lengthy, generally ranging from six to nine months for smaller financial institutions to 12 to 18 months or more for larger financial institutions.
 Reaching and converting potential customers requires that we continue to invest in the growth and success of our sales force both in the United States and internationally.
 In addition, key to landing new customers is our ability to successfully take our existing customers live and help them achieve measurable returns on their investment, thereby turning them into referenceable accounts.
-Our ability to maintain momentum in our business will depend in large part on our continued success with respect to the foregoing factors.
+If we are unable to successfully address the foregoing challenges, our ability to grow our business and achieve profitability will be adversely affected, which may in turn reduce the value of your investment.